tomorrowbye/template-next-js/README.md

-# Wakaja Website
+# Template Next.js

-This is the source code for the Wakaja website.
+This is the template code for the NextJS.
 It is a Next.js project that uses TypeScript, Tailwind CSS.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).